Close

 Restriction of Titles

 2.14.
-The titles for dentists that should be protected and reserved are “dentist” and “dental surgeon”.
+Titles for dentists that should be protected and reserved are “dentist” and “dental surgeon”.

 2.15.
-The recognised titles for each dental specialty should be protected and reserved for persons registered as specialists.
+Recognised titles for each dental specialty should be protected and reserved for persons

 2.16.
-The titles for allied dental practitioners that should be protected and reserved are “dental hygienist”, “dental therapist”, “oral health therapist”, and “dental prosthetist”.
+Titles for registered Dental Team Members that should be protected and reserved are “dental hygienist”, “dental therapist”, “oral health therapist”, and “dental prosthetist”.

 2.17.
 Students enrolled in dental education programs should be identified as such.
-Examples are “student dentist”, “Orthodontic registrar”, “Oral and Maxillofacial Surgery trainee”.
+Examples are “student dentist”, “specialist in training”, “Orthodontic registrar”, “Oral and Maxillofacial Surgery trainee”.

 2.18.
 Amongst registered dental practitioners, the use of the honorary title “doctor” should be restricted to dentists.

-2.19.
-There must be provisions in Dental Acts prohibiting persons who are not registered from holdingthemselves out as registrants and also to ensure registrants only use titles for which they have been registered.
-It should also be an offence to falsely hold out another person to be a registrant if they are not.
+2.20.
+Dental Acts must prohibit persons from representing themselves as registrants and must ensure that registrants only use titles for which they have been registered.
+It should also be an offence to falsely represent another person as a registrant if that person is not.

 Uniformity